GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 -	Syntactic parsing
 -	(Semantic Role Labeling)?? source: Dr. Yoshimasa Tsuruoka's tutorial at the National Centre for Text Mining here: http://www.nactem.ac.uk/teaching/

-With these parts we can create new data on the resource, look for themes and relationships in the text and identify person and place names.  (example)

-## Machine learning

-The processes then enable tasks such as:
+once the data has been process, we can then take on tasks such as:

 - "find and compare the number of instances of particular terms over time in a defined corpus"
+-
 - "finding the relative frequency of the words in a text and then visualising these in a way that makes the different frequencies apparent, for example, by size and position in word clouds"
+-
 - topic modeling - "identify groups of terms that tend to be representative of a given topic" Toon, E., Timmermann, C., & Worboys, M. (2016).
 Text-mining and the history of medicine: Big data, big questions?
 Medical History, 60(2), 294-296. https://doi.org/10.1017/mdh.2016.18
+-
-- named entity recognition
+- named entity recognition, to find either person or place, or both.

 https://en.wikipedia.org/wiki/Machine_learning